EOSLaoMao/sentry/README.md

     ```

-2. change HOST in `monitor.py` to the host you can access.
+2. change HOST and BP name you want to monitor in `monitor.py`.

 3. run cron job.